 🗝️ C Major

 Numbered Circles: Chord fingering - number inside circle indicates which finger to use

 White Numbered Circles: Optional Notes

 X: Don't play string

 Barre Line: One finger holds down multiple strings

-- Degree of Difficulty: Easy to Moderate depending how you play it.
+- Level Of Ease: Easy to Moderate depending how you play it.

 - Song Key: C Major - no sharps or flats

 - Tempo: approx 92 bpm (♩)...
-If you are using a metronome or click track, the beat sounds on every quarter-note/crotchet.
+If you are using a metronome or click track, the beat sounds on every quarter-note OR crotchet.

 Sarah plays the song beautifully in a fingerpicking style that utilizes a lot of interesting chord shapes and extra notes which compliment this excellent presentation.
 I have simplified the song as much as possible so that everyone can play along.
 There are a couple of things you might like to try...